Chraime-Spiced Grilled Corn

 4. Using tongs, place each ear directly on the grill grate.

-6. Baste corn with butter while it cooks.
+6. Baste the corn with butter while it cooks.
 The corn is fully cooked when the kernels are tender when gently pressing them with the tongs.

 7. Remove the cooked corn from the grill and place on a serving platter.
 Brush the remaining butter.